wso2/docs-choreo-dev/en/docs/reference/pricing.md

 **Enterprise**

 This plan allows you to pay an annual subscription of $50,000 or more (as agreed) and create up to 50 components (i.e., any combination of component types).
-If you need to create over 50 components, you can renegotiate with Choreo to pay an agreed amount per additional component or revise the annual subscription.
+If you need to create over 50 components, contact the Choreo sales team.

 The following table summarizes the cost of each plan: